rafa3lmonteiro/shellscripts/checklist/README.md

 # checklist-unix
-checklist scripts for checking features and services
+checklist scripts for check features and services